Bread Pudding with Caramel Sauce

 First, let me say: I see you, and I feel you.
 I burned the caramel sauce (or botched it) more than enough times for this recipe to make me feel hesitant when I finally did get it right.

-If you’re intimidated by making caramel sauce, I suggest you take it slowly.
-Keep the heat on a lower setting (instead of cranking it up once the sugar has dissolved into the water), and keep a close eye on the sugar as it melts and then begins changing color.
+If you’re intimidated by making caramel sauce, I suggest taking it slowly.
+Keep the heat on a low (instead of cranking it up), and keep a close eye on the sugar as it melts and begins changing color.

-There’s no award in making the fastest caramel sauce, and in my opinion, going slowly is a perfectly acceptable thing to do to get a delicious end result.
+There’s no award in making the fastest caramel sauce.
+In my opinion, going slowly is perfectly fine so you get a delicious end result.

 The caramel sauce is runny.
 Should I cook it longer?